gabortill/javascipt-style-guide/README.md

 ## Object
 Use literal syntax for object creation.

+**why?**

 They don't have the constructor problem like Arrays, but be consistent.

 ```js
 // BAD
 var badObj = new Object();